-The young boys died after the blue WRX they were in slammed into a tree on The Grand Pde in Monterey just before 10pm on Friday.
+The boys, aged nine and 10, died after the blue WRX they were in slammed into a tree on The Grand Pde in Monterey just before 10pm on Friday.

 The boys were treated at the scene before being taken to Sydney Children’s Hospital where they died a short time later.

 The driver, a 33-year-old man, suffered serious injuries in the crash.

 A young girl, aged nine, was also in the car and suffered minor injuries.